 Cincinnati, OH 45221-0016

 Students already pursuing a degree in any college at UC can add the certificate to their program.
-Be sure to submit a declaration of the certificate program using our online form.
+To apply, students should turn in the application to the DAAP Student Affairs Office, 5470 Aronoff.

 In addition, you must meet with the program director so that they are aware that you are pursuing the certificate and can advise you appropriately.
 Do this early enough to avoid delay in obtaining your certificate.